clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 <figcaption>Chrome's color picker now features an OKLCH input and visualizes the boundary between sRGB and P3</figcaption>
 </figure>

+Using a color picker or 3rd party library such as [ColorJS][colorjs] that detects whether an LCH color is in or out of the RGB gamut are useful tools to have at your disposal when working with LCH and P3 colors.
+Remember that leaving gamut correction up to the browser may not give you a desirable result, so intentionally choosing an fallback color is a good practice when reaching for P3 colors.

+Phew!
+So much for a short intro.
 Now that we've covered the background of OKLCH let's move on to the fun stuff... the experiments!

 ## Experiment One: Create a Categorical Color Palette From a Single Hue